blaylockbk/Herbie/README.md

 - Big Data Program Partners (AWS, Google, Azure)
 - University of Utah CHPC Pando archive

+## History
+During my PhD at the University of Utah, I created, at the time, the only publicly-accessible archive of HRRR data.
+In the later half of 2020, this data was made available through the [NOAA Big Data Program](https://www.noaa.gov/information-technology/big-data).
+This package organizes and expands my original download scripts into a more coherent package with the ability to download HRRR and RAP model data from different data sources.
+It will continue to evolve at my own leisure.

+I originally released this package under the name "HRRR-B" because it only dealt with the HRRR data set, but I have addeed ability to download RAP data.
+Thus, it was rebranded with the name "Herbie" as a model download assistant.
+For now, it is still called "hrrrb" on PyPI because "herbie" is already taken.
+Maybe someday, with some time and an enticing reason, I'll add additional download capabilities.
+The GOES ABI and GLM data can be downloaded with my [goes-2-go](https://github.com/blaylockbk/goes2go/tree/master/goes2go) package.

 ## Alternative Download Tools
 As an alternative you can use [rclone](https://rclone.org/) to download HRRR files from AWS or GCP.
 I quite like rclone.
 Here is a [short rclone tutorial](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md)

+<br><br><br>

 ---
 ---
 ---
 ---
 ---

+# OLD DOCS BELOW

 ## About `HRRR-B`
 HRRR model output is archived by the MesoWest group at the University of Utah on the [CHPC Pando Archive System](http://hrrr.chpc.utah.edu/).
 The GRIB2 files are copied from from NCEP every couple hours.
 NOAA started pushing HRRR data to Google and AWS at in the later half of 2020.
 Between these data sources, there is a lot of archived HRRR data available. **This Python package helps download those archived HRRR files.**